 8. Emotional Wellness

-Managing yours and your employees mental and emotional wellness is important now more than ever before.
+Managing your and your employees' mental and emotional wellness is important now more than ever before.

-Whilst wellness vendors and other experts are offering free online classes, meditations and yoga classes to help support employee mental well-being how you manage employees will have more of an impact.
-For more information on how you can engage employees through wellness you can listen to Episode 2 of Cpl's Engaging Talent Podcast with Elysia.
+Whilst wellness vendors and other experts are offering free online classes, meditations, and yoga classes to help support employee mental well-being how you manage employees will have more of an impact.
+For more information on how you can engage employees through wellness, you can listen to Episode 2 of Cpl's Engaging Talent Podcast with Elysia or get in touch via our Future of Work webpage.